jlneira-dev/wasteland-game/README.md

 Final room includes bossfight, with ranged enemies instead of melee enemies.

-Player loses if all lives lost, wins if defeats final boss.
+Player loses if all lives lost, wins if defeats final room.

 ## MILESTONES: